One-inflated zero-truncated Poisson and negative binomial regression models: Estimation, testing, and marginal effects

 \subsection{Tests of significance}

-The \texttt{summary.oneinfl} function extracts and reports the square roots of the diagonal elements from the estimated variance-covariance matrix in equation \ref{eq:varcov}, and provides \emph{p}-values for tests of $H_0: \beta_j = 0$ and for $H_0: \gamma_j = 0$.
+The square roots of the diagonal elements from the estimated variance-covariance matrix in equation \ref{eq:varcov} can be used to provide p-values for tests of $H_0: \beta_j = 0$ and for $H_0: \gamma_j = 0$.
 However, this does not typically amount to a standard test of ``significance'' in the OIPP and OIZTNB models.

 The same regressors are likely to appear in both the $X$ and $Z$ matrices, allowing them to influence both the mean of the distribution through $\lambda_i$, and the amount of one-inflation through $\omega_i$.
 Hence, tests of significance of say $x_j$ are then joint hypotheses for when $x_j = z_m$, for example: $H_0: \beta_j = 0 \text{ and } \gamma_m = 0$.
-Such null hypotheses can be tested via a Wald statistic, and are accomplished via the \texttt{signifWald} function in the \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package.
-This function uses the estimated variance-covariance matrix in equation \ref{eq:varcov}, and returns the Wald statistic and associated \textit{p}-value.
+Such null hypotheses can be tested via a Wald statistic, and are accomplished via the \texttt{signifWald()} function in the \texttt{oneinfl} package.